A1anMc/NavImpactV2/docs/potential_issues.md

-# 🚨 SGE Dashboard - Potential Issues & Integration Problems
+# 🚨 NavImpact Dashboard - Potential Issues & Integration Problems

 ## Overview
-This document identifies potential errors, issues, and integration problems that could occur in the SGE Dashboard system, categorized by severity and component.
+This document identifies potential errors, issues, and integration problems that could occur in the NavImpact Dashboard system, categorized by severity and component.

 ## 🔴 **Critical Issues (High Priority)**